SeungeonBaek/RL-study-2019/웅원님 깃북정리/Woong10.md

         for t = 1 to T do

-          With probability epsilon select a ronadom action A_totherwise
+          With probability ϵ select a ronadom action A_totherwise

           select a_t = {a}max [Q*(𝜙(s_t), a; 𝜃)]